oracle/opengrok/Story-of-OpenGrok.md

  Chandan B N, Dec 2005

-This blog entry will act as the --paper-- story of [[OpenGrok>>Project opengrok.WebHome]] the wicked fast source browser that powers the [[OpenSolaris source browser>>http://src.opensolaris.org/source/]].
+This blog entry will act as the --paper-- story of OpenGrok the wicked fast source browser.

 [[/images/OpenGrok-screenshot.png]]